LeaVaiana/git_terminal/README.md

     To check out the index.html from the second commit, find the number of the second commit using the git log, and then type the following at the prompt: git checkout commit number(from git log) index.html

+     Set the local Git repository to set its remote origin At the prompt, type the following to set up your local repository to link to your online Git repository: git remote add origin <repository URL>

+    Pushing your commits to the online repository
+    At the prompt, type the following to push the commits to the online repository: git push -u origin master

+    Cloning an online repository
+    To clone an online repository to your computer, type the following at the prompt: git clone <repository URL>